 While I agree with the “fewer features, all of them delightful” approach, its focus tends to be limited to how we make products.
 What people tend to forget is the step before that: which products should we make?

-We Should Make Meaningful Products
+Let’s Make Meaningful Products

 We make stuff to solve people’s problems, and meaningful solutions improve people’s lives in some way.